cairis-platform/cairis/docs/assets.rst

 2. Setup the CAIRIS asset shape library by going to the File >> Open Library from >> URL menu, and entering the URL ``https://cairis.org/stencils/cairis_asset.xml``.

 3. Click on the square (asset) in the cairis_assets.xml palette to place an asset on the canvas.
+Double click on the shape to set its label, which represents the asset name.
 Hoovering the mouse over the asset will display the asset properties as a tool-tip

 .. figure:: dn_editData.jpg
    :alt: dn_editData.jpg